mtwente/nordatlantisk-ft/README.md

 Running `tar_make()` will execute the workflow as defined in [`_targets.R`](./_targets.R), skipping files ('targets') that have not changed since the last build process.

-The targets pipeline is set to check for new voting records **every twelve weeks**.
+The targets pipeline is set to check for new voting records **every twelve weeks only**.
 To force running the scripts with the most recent data available, remove the `cue` arguments from the targets `ballot_info` and `raw_voting_records` in `_targets.R`.

 You can use the scripts to assemble data sets with voting records of other members of Folketinget as well.
-To download voting records for other MPs, look up their ODA IDs at [oda.ft.dk](https://oda.ft.dk), replace the contents of the column `MP_names$MP_id` in the file available at [`./data/processed/csv/MP_names.csv`](./data/processed/csv/MP_names.csv) and then run `targets::tar_make()`.
+To download voting records for other MPs, look up their ODA IDs at [oda.ft.dk](https://oda.ft.dk), add the IDs to the column `MP_names$MP_id` in the file available at [`./data/processed/csv/MP_names.csv`](./data/processed/csv/MP_names.csv) and then run `targets::tar_make()`.

 ## Use